 Fungus Gnats, Shore Flies, and Predatory or Beneficial Hunter Flies

 Lifecycle: The damp, moist environment in greenhouses favors both fungus gnats and shore flies.
 Fungus gnat larvae are translucent, white and legless, about 1/4" long when mature, and have a shiny black head.
 The mosquito-like adult is about 1/8" long with long legs, a pair of clear wings and long antennae.
 There is a distinct "Y" vein on each wing.
-Fungus gnats are weak fliers and are frequently observed resting on pot media or running over the foliage or other surfaces.
+Fungus gnats are weak fliers and are frequently observed resting on potting media or running over the foliage or other surfaces.
 The larvae feed on fungi and decaying organic matter, and often injure seedlings and plants.
 Larva feeding occurs on young, tender roots and in the stem at the base of the plant.
 This feeding injury provides an entry for disease pathogens.
 A female fungus gnat may lay up to 300 whitish eggs in clusters of 20 or more.
 The eggs are deposited on the surface or in the crevices of moist soil or potting media.
 Eggs hatch in about six days.
-Larvae feed for 12 to 14 days before changing into pupae.
-The pupal stage may last 5 to 6 days.
+Larvae feed for 12-14 days before changing into pupae.
+The pupal stage may last 5-6 days.
 Adults live up to ten days.
-The life cycle from egg to adult requires approximately 21 to 28 days depending on greenhouse temperatures.
+The life cycle from egg to adult requires approximately 21-28 days depending on greenhouse temperatures.

 Adult shore flies also occur in damp greenhouses.
 Shore flies are often misidentified as fungus gnats or hunter flies but they have a distinctly different appearance.
 The adult shore fly is about 1/8" long and has a robust body, very short antennae, shorter legs and dark wings with about five light spots.
 Adults may be seen resting on plant leaves.
 Larvae are off-white and do not have distinct head capsules that are characteristic of fungus gnat larvae.
 Shore flies do not injure plants through direct feeding, but can carry root rot pathogens from diseased to healthy plants.
 Their fecal spots or droppings can also be unsightly.
 To manage shore flies, control their food source, algae.